Ground rule double: Application

 Batted balls lodged in the Wrigley Field ivy are ground rule doubles.

 Two bases can also be awarded per home park ground rules—rules created to provide for unique playing conditions of a specific ballpark.
 For example, ground rules govern the situation when a batted ball is lodged in the ivy at Wrigley Field, or the walkways near the ceiling of Tropicana Field, a domed stadium.

 The far more commonly occurring automatic double results from the generally applicable MLB rules 5.05(a)(6) through 5.05(a)(9).
 These rules govern how to treat the batter (and any runners on base) when a batted ball is hit fair but passes out of the field of play or becomes artificially obstructed while in the field of play.
 For example, these rules cover balls that hit the ground in fair territory and land out of play, typically by bouncing over a fence or wall in the outfield.
 The rules also provide generically for the award of a double when a batted ball goes through or under a fence; and when it goes through or sticks in shrubbery or vines on the fence.

 Runners advance two bases from their location at the time of pitch on a ground rule double; umpires can only award more than two bases in certain instances of interference.

-MLB rule 5.05(a)(9) governs when fair fly balls are deflected into the stands by a fielder: "Any fair fly ball is deflected by the fielder into the stands, or over the fence into foul territory, in which case the batter shall be entitled to advance to second base; but if deflected into the stands or over the fence in fair territory, the batter shall be entitled to a home run.
+MLB rule 5.05(a)(9) governs when fair fly balls are deflected into the stands by a fielder: "The batter becomes a runner when...
+Any fair fly ball is deflected by the fielder into the stands, or over the fence into foul territory, in which case the batter shall be entitled to advance to second base; but if deflected into the stands or over the fence in fair territory, the batter shall be entitled to a home run.
 However, should such a fair fly be deflected at a point less than 250 ft from home plate, the batter shall be entitled to two bases only."

 When two bases are awarded by either ground rules or the automatic rule, any baserunners ahead of the batter are entitled to advance two bases from their positions at the time of pitch.
 Only in the case of interference is the umpire vested with discretion to award more bases (see MLB rule 6.01).
 Application of the ground rule or automatic double rule can result in a runner at first base, who appears to have been able to score on a batted ball, being required to return to third base due to the ball going out of play.